patrickm663/claim-prediction-in-julia/README.md

 When dummy encoded (dropping one feature per class as a baseline), we get 23 features feeding into our model.
 We use a low-variance filter to remove zero/low variance features.

+The Yeo Johnson transformation for my repo https://github.com/patrickm663/YeoJohnson.jl is used to transform the Exposure column to more closely represent a normal distribution.

-SMOTE from a [fork](https://github.com/patrickm663/ClassImbalance.jl) of ClassImbalance.jl is used to address class imbalance, resulting in better results.
+SMOTE from my fork of ClassImbalance.jl (available at https://github.com/patrickm663/ClassImbalance.jl) is used to address class imbalance, resulting in better results.

 The train/test split is 70-30 using partitioned random sampling to maintain a similar distribution of the target variable.
+The testing set does not have SMOTE applie The testing set does not have SMOTE applied.

 ## Model Architecture
 The ANN comprises of 23 input neurons, two hidden layer with 40 neurons and 15 neurons, respectively.
 Both have tanh() activation function, and a single output neuron with a sigmoid activation function.
 NAdam is used as its optimiser using default parameters.